MigrationBuyer evaluation

 Setting all items to the same service level.
 Critical items (a top-selling item with thin margins) need 95% service.
 The long tail can run at 75%.
 Mixing them up is fine; ignoring the difference is wasteful.

 Underestimating the supplier-reply value.
 Operators sometimes set up the new system thinking "I just need PO sending."
-Then the first time the AI parses a supplier substitution and updates the order without their involvement, they realize that was the actual product.
+Then the first time the AI parses a supplier substitution into a clean order update, they realize that was the actual product.
 The send-the-PO step was the easy step.
 The reply-handling step was the hard one.

-• You stop searching email threads to find what you ordered last time.
+• You reduce email searches to find what you ordered last time.

-• You stop retyping supplier replies into your records.
+• You stop retyping routine supplier replies into your records.

-• You stop the bookkeeper-to-operator email about mismatched invoices.
+• You reduce bookkeeper-to-operator email about mismatched invoices.

-• You stop being the integration layer between five tools.
+• You stop being the primary integration layer between five tools.

 Related